garysassano/serverless-otlp-forwarder/README.md

 ### otlp-stdout-client

-The `otlp-stdout-client` library is located in the `otlp-stdout-client` directory.
+The `otlp-stdout-client` library is located in the [otlp-stdout-client/rust/client](otlp-stdout-client/rust/client) directory.
 To make changes:

 1. Navigate to the `otlp-stdout-client/rust/client` directory
 2. Make your changes